stratdev3/SimpleW/documentation/simplew/docs/guide/what-is-simplew.md

 - **Compiled delegate**, close to hard-coded method calls.
 - **Custom parser**, low memory.
 - **Cross‑platform support**, Windows/Linux/Android/MacOS.
-- **NuGet package available**, easy to integrate
+- **NuGet package available**, **no dependency**, easy to integrate

 ## Why this library ?

 Most .NET web stacks are powerful but complex.
 I wanted a **minimal, hackable server** that could be dropped into any app, or used as a base for custom frameworks, game servers, or embedded tools — while still delivering very good performances.

-But there's more : dotnet environment suffers of a major issue. **There is only one "_professionally accepted_" web server. **ASP.NET Core** is the de facto standard and if you're not using it, you're considered a serious... amateur.
+But there's more, dotnet environment suffers of a major issue :
+> **There is only one _professionally accepted_ web server**.
+> ASP.NET Core is the de facto standard and if you're not using it, you're considered a serious... amateur.

 **That's a shame !** Not only does an ecosystem need alternatives to grow and improve, but no single product can cover 100% of its users’ needs.
 I'm certainly not claiming to replace ASP.NET Core or event compete with it, but I want to bring something different in an opinionated way.
-And I'm not the only one, other devs and organizations have done the same :
+And I'm not the only one, other devs have done the same :

 - [NetCoreServer](https://github.com/chronoxor/NetCoreServer) : still the State Of The Art in terms of performance and design !
 - [Fast-Endpoints](https://fast-endpoints.com/) : built on top of ASP.NET Core, but with a cleaner and nicer API !